YvannAndAI/YvannAndAI/README.md

 # 💫 About Me:
 Hi!
-I'm a young AI/ML enthusiast, constantly diving into new techniques and concepts.
-Whether it's deep learning, reinforcement learning, or the latest NLP models, I’m always eager to learn and experiment.
-My curiosity drives me to explore different algorithms, frameworks, and tools, and I love solving problems with innovative approaches.<br><br>I enjoy building projects that push my skills and challenge me to think outside the box.
-Through collaboration and personal projects, I aim to contribute to the AI community while improving my knowledge and expertise.
+I'm a young AI/ML enthusiast with a strong interest in quantitative finance.
+I enjoy exploring how advanced machine learning techniques—deep learning, reinforcement learning, and NLP models—can be applied to solve challenges.
+My curiosity drives me to test new algorithms, frameworks, and tools, always seeking innovative ways to model complex systems.<br><br>
+I love building projects that push my skills and force me to think outside the box.
+Through academic work, collaboration, and personal projects, my goal is to deepen my expertise in AI for the quant industry and contribute to cutting-edge research and applications in finance.

 ## 🌐 Socials: